 Access for Persons with Disabilities.
-It is MTA New York City Transit's position that it is in substantial compliance with the statutory requirements of the ADA related to buses with the exception of meeting certain stop announcement criteria.
-At year-end 2019, 58% of bus stop announcements were in compliance.
-MTA New York City Transit is currently rolling out an automated audio-visual announcements system on-board buses.
+It is MTA New York City Transit's position that it is in substantial compliance with the statutory requirements of the ADA related to buses.
+Additionally, MTA New York City Transit is currently rolling out an automated audio-visual announcements system on-board buses.
 After a successful pilot, MTA New York City Transit is including these systems on new buses and retrofitting buses in the current fleet.
-As of the end of 2019, more than 2,300 buses have the system - 1,386 retrofits and 921 newly delivered buses.
+As of the end of 2020, more than 2,733 buses have the system, and there have been 1,747 retrofits and 986 newly delivered buses, which represent 47.7% of the bus fleet.
 The system has led to better compliance of stop announcements across routes.

 MTA New York City Transit continues to implement a program in accordance with State and federal law to install and make 100 stations fully accessible to people with disabilities (the "Key Station Plan") by the year 2020.
-As of January 2020, MTA New York City Transit had completed 87 of these Key Stations.
-MTA New York City Transit also has made vertically accessible an additional 37 stations that are not part of the Key Station Plan (nine of which are accessible in a single direction).
-Investments in accessibility are continuing, with accessibility projects underway at 28 stations that are under construction and/or funded through the 2015-2019 Capital Program (including the remaining 13 Key Stations and 15 additional stations).
+As of January 2021, MTA New York City Transit had completed 97 of these Key Stations.
+MTA New York City Transit also has made vertically accessible an additional 39 stations that are not part of the Key Station Plan (ten of which are accessible in a single direction).
+Investments in accessibility are continuing, with accessibility projects underway at 17 stations that are under construction and/or funded through the 2010-2014 or 2015-2019 Capital Program (including the remaining 3 Key Stations and 14 additional stations) and 66 stations included in the approved 2020-2024 Capital Program.
 In November 2015, the FTA released Circular 4710.1 setting forth guidance that, without regard to cost, would expand the circumstances under which vertical access for people with disabilities would be required when work that affects station stairs and escalators is performed in subway stations.
 The FTA has applied such guidance as part of its review of ADA accessibility in connection with certain federally funded station projects.
 MTA cannot predict the full impact of Circular 4710.1 at this time.
 If MTA New York City Transit were to be required to install elevators in connection with every capital repair or replacement of existing stairs or escalators undertaken without regard to the cost or technical infeasibility of such installation, the result would materially increase the expense of performing necessary component work.